SECTION 1: APPLICANT INFORMATION

 - Number of watchers/stars on Github

-- The amount of volume routed through UI fee (if/when implemented)
+- The amount of volume routed to the UI fee address

 How will receiving a grant enable you to foster growth or innovation within the GMX ecosystem?: [Provide details]